nabeelvalley/docs/src/content/docs/automation/chef-basics.md

 ---
 published: true
 title: Basics
-subtitle: Basic Concepts for using Chef
+description: Basic Concepts for using Chef
 ---

 # Basics of Chef